n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 <br/>

-An overview of Russian Team's toolkits can be show below thanks to Intezer and Check Point research on Russian APT connections.
+An overview of Russian team's toolkits can be show below thanks to Intezer and Check Point research on Russian APT connections.
 This graph denotes the `low volume of overlaps` between different teams in terms of technical intelligence, again reinforcing that there is a low ratio of information sharing within these teams:

 <br/>
 <br/>